 Let’s face it.
 People want to be associated with and buy from those they believe are the best.

-Back in the early personal computer days, there was a saying that nobody ever got fired for buying an IBM.
-IBM was believed by most to be the best personal computer available.
+Back in the early personal computer days, there was a saying that nobody ever got fired for buying an IBM; This is because IBM was believed by most to be the best personal computer available.

 Regardless, they were the perceived expert.

-This is one of the greatest ways to magnetize your business and lead you on a path to create raving fans.
+Without a doubt, gaining this credibility in your field tilts the scales in your favor; This is one of the most significant ways to magnetize your business and lead you on a path to creating raving fans.

 KEY #2: Relationship Building… 9 Big-Time Principles For Success

 Consistently stay in tune with and in front of your desired audience – not hard selling, but relationship building.